 5. CovertSafe& Waterproof Dog Boots Medium/Large

-- Rugged sole: Shields paws from sharp objects and rough ground
+- Waterproof construction: Shields paws from snow, slush, and wet ground

 - Easy to clean